paul-hammant/climate-data-python/README.md

 python3 -m pytest src/test/TestPlaybackClimateApi.py
 ```

-That runs five tests, which should all pass again.
+That runs six tests, which should all pass again.
 This
 time using a pre-recorded interactions with that Word Bank
 climate API, instead of the real thing.

-(actually it runs 10 tests, but we can't work out how
+(actually it runs 12 tests, but we can't work out how
 to make it run only the 5 subclass test methods)

 ## Tests that re-record World Bank's Climate HTTP API, via Servirtium